An Action Language for Multi-Agent Domains: Foundations: Preliminaries

-An {\em update template} is a pair $(\mathbf{\Sigma},\Gamma)$ where $\mathbf{\Sigma}$ is an update model with the set of events $\Sigma$ and $\Gamma \subseteq \Sigma$.
+An {\em update template} is a pair $(\mathbf{\Sigma},\Gamma)$, where $\mathbf{\Sigma}$ is an update model with the set of events $\Sigma$ and $\Gamma \subseteq \Sigma$.
 The update of a state $(M,s)$ given an update template $(\mathbf{\Sigma},\Gamma)$ is a set of states, denoted by $(M,s) \otimes (\mathbf{\Sigma},\Gamma)$, where

-\begin{remark} In the following, we will often represent an update instance by a graph with rectangles representing events, double rectangles designated events, and labeled links between rectangles representing the relation of agents as in the graphical representation of a Kripke model. \end{remark}
+\begin{remark} In the following, we will often represent an update instance by a graph with rectangles, double rectangles, and labeled links between rectangles representing events, designated events, and the relation of agents, respectively, as in the graphical representation of a Kripke structure. \end{remark}